-Instead of confining Jesus to church on Sunday, let’s study His work philosophy (attitude, values, and beliefs) on how to get things done.
-The principles He lived by call for these:
+Instead of confining Jesus to church on Sunday, let’s study the attitude, values, and beliefs behind His philosophy of getting things done.
+Here's the principles He lived by:

 (3) Creating a definitive timetable.
 In other words, set deadlines and stick with them.
 Jesus knew He had only three-and-a-half years to get the job done, and He made every day count.
 One of the biggest lies we tell ourselves is, ‘I’ll get to it later.’
 To succeed in life, let Jesus’ work philosophy become your master plan.